JuozasPetryla/post-application-fullstack-full/README.md

 This is a fullstack app.

-✔️ Frontend is build with Vite, made with, Vue, Vuex, Vue-router, CSS, hosted on Netlify and tested with Vue-test-utils and vitest.
+✔️ Frontend is build with Vite, made with, Vue, Vuex, Vue-router, CSS, hosted on Netlify and tested with Vue-test-utils and vitest. \n
-✔️ Backend is made with Express.js and socket.io, hosted on Heroku, documented with swagger, tested with mocha, chai, sinon and rewire.
+✔️ Backend is made with Express.js and socket.io, hosted on Heroku, documented with swagger, tested with mocha, chai, sinon and rewire. \n
-✔️ Database is hosted on ElephantSQL as a Postgresql database and a Sequelize ORM is used for it.
-✔️ Postman collections are included for testing the API.
+✔️ Database is hosted on ElephantSQL as a Postgresql database and a Sequelize ORM is used for it. \n ✔️ Postman collections are included for testing the API. \n

 Functionalities include:
 - Pagination for posts and authors